 There are two loan programs administered on campus which are of significant value to students and their families.
 The first is the Federal Stafford Loan.
-Annual borrowing limit is \$2,625 for freshmen, \$3,500 for sophomores, and \$5,500 for juniors and seniors (based on conditional classification).
+Annual borrowing limit is \$3,500 for freshmen, \$4,500 for sophomores, and \$5,500 for juniors and seniors (based on conditional classification).
 Repayment is delayed until six months after cessation of enrollment as a half-time student.
-Interest rate for new borrowers is determined by the 91-day Treasury Bill, plus 1.7 percent with a cap of 8.25 percent.
-(Latest rate is 4.7 percent.)
+Interest rate for new borrowers is currently at 6.8 percent and is determined by the federal government.

-The other loan is the Federal Parental Loan for Undergraduate Students (FPLUS), at a variable interest rate based on the 91-day Treasury Bill rate plus 3.1 percent with a cap of 9 percent.
-(Latest rate is 6.1 percent.)
+The other loan is the Federal Parental Loan for Undergraduate Students (FPLUS), at an 8.5 percent interest rate and is determined by the federal government.
 Parents may borrow up to the cost of attendance minus any other financial aid.
-For more information please consult your lender.
+For more information, please consult your lender.